james-jasenia/auto-layout-deep-dive-swift/README.md

 If you are using File Owner, you should use `instantiate(withOwner:options:)` in the File Owner's class.
 This is the more flexible and reusable option where you have the freedom to instantiate the view both programatically and via storyboard.

+# Size Classes
+It is straight forward.
+The painful part of size classes is that iPhone Max and Pro models have a regular width where as the base models have a compact width.

+# Scroll View Layout Guides
+- Content Layout Guide: Position Constraints.
+- Frame Layout Guide: Size Constraints (250 priority on the scroll direction).